New derived autoequivalences of Hilbert schemes and generalised Kummer varieties: The diagonal embedding

-\begin{lemma}[{\cite[Appendix B]{Sca1}}] Let $V$ be a two-dimensional vector space with a basis consisting of vectors $u$ and $v$.
+of the monad multiplication equals the Yoneda product.
+The Yoneda product corresponds to the wedge product under the isomorphism $\sExt^i(\reg_Z,\reg_Z)\cong \wedge^iN_{Z/M}$ (see \cite[p.
+442]{Has}). \end{proof} \begin{lemma}[{\cite[Appendix B]{Sca1}}] Let $V$ be a two-dimensional vector space with a basis consisting of vectors $u$ and $v$.
 Then the space of invariants $[\wedge^i(V\otimes \rho)]^{\sym_n}$ is one-dimensional if $0\le i \le 2(n-1)$ is even and zero if it is odd.
 In the even case $i=2\ell$ the space of invariants is spanned by the image of the vector $\omega^\ell$, where

 under the projection induced by the projection $\C^n\to \rho$. \end{lemma} \begin{cor} For a vector bundle $E$ on $X$ of rank two and $0\le \ell\le n-1$ there is an isomorphism

 \end{cor} \begin{proof} The isomorphism is given by composing the morphism